albertye1/notes/cs161/Networking.md

 * Client chooses initial sequence number x, its bytes and sends a SYN packet to the server
 * Server chooses an initial sequence number y for its bytes and responds with a SYN-ACK packet
 * Client then returns with an ACK packet
+	* sequence number = y + 1, ACK number = x + 1, saying that it's acknowledged the packets with sequence number x + 1.
-* Once both hosts have sync'd sequence numbers, then connection is "established"
+* Once both hosts have sync'd sequence numbers, then connection is "established".

 ## Sending and Receiving Data
 * TCP handlers on each side track which TCP segments have been received for each connection